tariksghiouri/tariksghiouri/README.md

 I'm a Moroccan guy who has a curious mind.
 I'd like to learn something new everyday.
 I'm currently a **Matser's degree Student at UIT (AI and VR)**.

-- 🌱 I’m currently learning *Advanced Machine Learning* & *Data Science* (and enjoying _Web Dev_).
+- 🌱 I’m currently learning *AI,Machine Learning, Deep learning & Data Science* (and enjoying _Software Dev_).
 - 👯 I’m looking to collaborate on Web Development Related Projects using AI **
-- ⚡ Fun fact: I love listening to music, playing video games.
+- ⚡ Fun fact: I Do amateur photography,and I play video games.
 - 💌 Contact me at [tariktsid15@gmail.com](mailto:tariktsid15@gmail.com).

 Technologies I've been learning and using so far :